|

 his entire time in Germany in

-the Duke who ruled over a section of Germany had to approve
+the Duke who ruled over a section of Germany had to give his

 the nineteenth century because the area was undergoing a